 Do you want to add a touch of greenery to your balcony or terrace?
-Go for laurel!
+Go for evergreen laurel!

 Bay laurel for fragrant topiary

-A staple herb in the bouquet garni, with its thick shiny and fragrant leaves, bay laurel (Laurus nobilis) is a shrub that stays green all year round.
+A staple herb for bouquet garni, with its thick shiny and fragrant leaves, bay laurel (Laurus nobilis) is a shrub that stays green all year round.
 Grown since Greek and Roman times, it used to crown the winners of Greek Olympics and Roman heroes.
 Hardy, this tree native to the South adapts to practically any climate (except mountainous) when protected from cold winds.

 In a garden, it can cope with any soil, on the condition that drainage is good.
 In pots or in large garden boxes, it is suited to growing on balconies, especially shaped as topiary with round, cone or spiral forms.
 Prune with hand pruners in June and September.